Buying

 • Completion rate of ethics and compliance training

 Technology is now a cornerstone of procurement excellence.
-From e-procurement systems to AI analytics, automation transforms how organizations track performance, manage vendors, and make decisions.
+From e-procurement systems to AI in procurement, automation transforms how organizations track performance, manage vendors, and make decisions.
 With the right tools in place, procurement shifts from administrative to strategic.

 Why it matters: